 In addition to the train and all of the Christmas-themed illuminations, there are also food trucks and live performances to enjoy at Bright Nights.
 Firefighters are on-site for photos and there’s an antique fire truck to check out too.

-Santa’s Workshop returned for the first time in 2022 after a three-year absence and is on-site again in 2023.
+Santa’s Workshop returned for the first time in 2022 after a three-year absence and was on-site again in 2023.
 There are Christmas displays and photo opportunities with Santa Claus himself.

 Bright Nights Video